Instructional Approach & Philosophy

 A list of main curricula used by subject area is shared below.
 For a full list of art, LOTE and physical education courses offered at Bushwick Leaders High School see the Course Directory page.

-Subject Area Main Curricula
+Subject Area | Main Curricula |

-Art Teacher Created
+Art | Teacher Created |

-LOTE Teacher Created
+LOTE | Teacher Created |

-Physical Ed.
-Teacher Created
+Physical Ed. | Teacher Created |

 Advisory (CCR and SEL) Curriculum

-Advisory is a cornerstone of the student experience at Bushwick Leaders’ High School and where we deliver College & Career Readiness (CCR) and Socio-Emotional Learning (SEL) curricula to every single student.
-Advisory can best be described as a family made up of an advisor (teacher) and advisees (students) that meet every school day from freshman year until senior year.
+Advisory is a cornerstone of the student experience at Bushwick Leaders’ High School and where we deliver Socio-Emotional Learning (SEL) curriculum (i.e. Circle Forward) to every single student.
+Advisory can best be described as a family made up of an advisor (teacher) and advisees (students) that meets every week (2 or 3 times a week) from freshman year until senior year.
 Advisory provides the time and space for students to form long lasting, positive relationships with peers and an adult, which research has shown is important to helping students succeed in high school.
+During advisory class students participate in a dialogue circle that develops the socio-emotional competencies of every student and creates a shared experience that helps foster a safe and supportive school environment.

 Data Science CTE Program